bocajspear1/honeypoke-go/README.md

 * Install the libpcap dev libraries (`libpcap-dev`).
 * Change the port your SSH server is listening on so you can place a HoneyPoke listener there instead.
 * Have Go >=1.13
+* Download the GeoLite IP database from MaxMinds.
+Requires free account.

 ## Installation